d-barrow/Glyph-Counter/readme.md

 ## Purpose

-When creating typefaces from (transcribed)  handwriting samples, this tool helps you:
+When creating typefaces from (transcribed)  handwriting samples, this tool helps to:
 - Count occurrences of each letter, number, and special character
 - Identify missing glyphs (highlighted in red)
 - Locate positional letter variants (initial, medial, and final forms)